 - Cut chicken into strips.

-- Put chicken onto skewers. *If you are grilling these on an outdoor BBQ grill, you'll want to soak them for 10 minutes in cold water first (so they don't catch on fire).
+- Put small pieces of meat onto skewers. *If you are grilling these on an outdoor BBQ grill, you'll want to soak the wooden skewers for 10 minutes in cold water first (so they don't catch on fire).

 - Continue to add chicken pieces to skewers until they are all gone.
 You should get about 8 skewers.
 Then add skewers to a long shallow dish.
 I use a 9X13 baking pan *You can use smaller skewers for the pita wraps and longer skewers for the plain souvlaki

-- Mix garlic powder, lemon juice, oil, salt, white pepper and oregano together, then stir and pour over souvlaki skewers.
+- Mix garlic powder, lemon juice, oil, salt, white pepper and oregano together in a small bowl, then stir and pour over souvlaki skewers.
 Rotate to ensure skewers are well coated in the marinade.

 - Add skewers to non-stick fry pan, cooking as many as you can fit at once (usually about 4 per frying pan).